I have little (or no) HR experience, but I am very interested in a career in this field. Is the MSHRM a good "first step?"

 A module is a seven-week course.
 Each semester comprises of two modules.
 This format allows us to offer a broad range of courses applicable to the HR profession.

-How many units are required for the MS HRD degree?
+How many units are required for the MS HRM degree?

 Thirty-six units are required for graduation.
 Each course is 2 units and is one module in length.

-What is the advantage of the MSHRD degree?
+What is the advantage of the MSHRM degree?

-The MSHRD degree is career-specific.
+The MSHRM degree is career-specific.
 Courses focus on areas critical to the success of HR professionals, such as organizational behavior and strategic planning, as well as business and quantitative courses.
-The MSHRD Program provides students with the critical skills necessary to analyze situations and recommend models (processes) for change in contrast to undergraduate programs that emphasize procedures.
+The MSHRM Program provides students with the critical skills necessary to analyze situations and recommend models (processes) for change in contrast to undergraduate programs that emphasize procedures.

 Are GRE or GMAT scores required for admission?